rbdannenberg/arco/doc/ugens.md

 ### olapitchshift

 ```
-olapitchshift(inp, ratio, xfade, windur [, chans])
+olapitchshift(input, ratio, xfade, windur [, chans])
 .set_ratio(value)
 ```

-`/arco/olaps/new id chans inp ratio xfade windur` - Create a new overlap-add pitch shifter with id given by `id`, `chans` channels, and input with id `inp`, a pitch shift ratio of `ratio`, a cross-fade time of `xfade`, and a window size of `windur`.
+`/arco/olaps/new id chans input ratio xfade windur` - Create a new overlap-add pitch shifter with id given by `id`, `chans` channels, and input with id `input`, a pitch shift ratio of `ratio`, a cross-fade time of `xfade`, and a window size of `windur`.
 The algorithm constructs grains from the input of duration `windur` and resampled by `ratio` using linear interpolation, and which overlap by `xfade`, with linear